Bollinger County, Missouri: Public libraries

+Colleges and universities

+Three Rivers College's service area includes Bollinger County.

 Crime

 Although it is not as prevalent in Bollinger County as it is in more urban areas, the county is not immune from crime.
 As reported by the Bollinger County Sheriff's Department, there were no murders, six rapes, no robberies, 44 assaults, 54 burglaries, 84 thefts, and three auto thefts reported in the county in 2004–2005.

 While Missouri has the notorious reputation as the state with the most methamphetamine lab busts in the United States, the number of lab incidents in Bollinger County is significantly lower and basically nonexistent when compared to the regional and statewide average.
 According to the Missouri State Highway Patrol, there were no methamphetamine lab busts reported in Bollinger County in 2008.

 A growing concern among residents in Bollinger County, however, is underage drinking and driving while intoxicated.

 Climate and weather

 Missouri generally has a humid continental climate with cool to cold winters and long, hot summers.
 Due to its location in the interior United States, Missouri often experiences extremes in temperatures.
 Not having either large mountains or oceans nearby to moderate its temperature, its climate is alternately influenced by air from the cold Arctic and the hot and humid Gulf of Mexico.
 In the southern part of the state, particularly in the Bootheel, the climate borders on a humid subtropical climate.
 Therefore, Bollinger County, which is located above the Bootheel, can be said to have more of a humid continental climate sometimes influenced by a humid subtropical climate.
 Average temperatures in Bollinger County range from 22 °F in January to 89 °F in July.
 According to Weather.com, some weather facts about Bollinger County include the following: